 Below is the small scale silver recycling process followed by our artisans:

-- Jewellery is collected, then HCI (Hydrochloric acid) is added for around 2 hours so that the silver is liquified.
+- Jewelry is collected, then HCI (Hydrochloric acid) is added for around 2 hours so that the silver is liquified.

-- Salt is added, turning the solution into a milky white colour.
+- Salt is added, turning the solution into a milky white color.

 - An iron plate is used as a catalyst turning the solution into a cement-like substance.